 The status of this section of underground cable (19.5km), of which 17.4km is located within Co.
-Cork, is slightly different to the two preceding cable lengths, in that it straddles a county boundary and is only recently completed - carried out over the period 2016 to April 2017.
-I note that this was subsequent to the issuing of the O Grianna judgement on 12th December 2014.
+Cork, is slightly different to the two preceding cable lengths, in that it straddles a county boundary, and is only recently completed - carried out over the period mid-2016 to April 2017.
+I note that this was subsequent to the issuing of the Ó Grianna judgement on 12th December 2014, but prior to the issuing of the Daly & Kilronan judgement on 11th May 2017.
 I have elsewhere argued that the substance of this referral relates only to that section within Co.
 Cork.
-The underground 110kV cable is also distinguished by the fact that it does not exclusively serve the wind farms at Glentanemacelligot and Knockacummer, but is stated to serve other wind farms and a consumer 38kV distribution network.
-It connects two sub-stations, and as such, could be regarded as part of the national grid.
+The 110kV underground cable is also distinguished by the fact that it does not exclusively serve the wind farms at Glentanemacelligot and Knockacummer, but is stated to serve other wind farms, and a consumer 38kV distribution network.
+It connects two Eirgrid substations; and as such, could be regarded as part of the national grid.
 It would appear that the cable was laid by the wind farms operator, and was necessitated by the fact that the sub-station at Glenlara could not deal with the load imposed by Glentanemacelligot and Knockacummer wind farms (amongst others) operating at full output.
-The section 5 declaration report of Cork County Council in relation to this underground cable (D/238/15) refers to the connection offer from Eirgrid to the wind farm operator at Glenlara sub-station, but following the completion of the

-Ballynahulla sub-station, the preferred connection route is to that sub-station, to allow for a secure level of supply, where the Glenlara sub-station could not handle the full output of the operational wind farm at Knockacummer.
+The section 5 declaration report of Cork County Council in relation to this underground cable (ref.
+D/238/15) refers to the connection offer from Eirgrid to the wind farm operator at Glenlara sub-station, but following the completion of the Ballynahulla sub-station, the preferred connection route is to that sub-station, to allow for a secure level of supply; where the Glenlara sub-station could not handle the full output of the operational wind farm at Knockacummer.

 It is contended that this cable does not contravene any condition attached to a planning permission, as the connection for the wind farms to the national grid is at Glenlara sub-station.
-This would appear to be reasonable if ESB Networks was undertaking the connection works between Glenlara sub-station and Ballynahulla sub-station, but in this instance it appears to be a wind farm operator - so it could be argued that the 110kV underground cable is principally to facilitate the wind farms (and others).
-If the grid connection to Glenlara sub-station was satisfactory, what need for a further connection on to Ballynahulla sub-station in Co.
-Kerry?
+This would appear to be reasonable, if ESB Networks was undertaking the connection works between Glenlara sub-station and Ballynahulla sub-station; but in this instance, it appears to be a wind farm operator.
+So, it could be argued that the 110kV underground cable is principally to facilitate the wind farms (and others) - although mention is made to servicing a consumer 38kV network also.

-This 110kV cable was the subject of a referral to Cork County Council ref.
-D/238/15 (and separately to Kerry County Council).
-The Declaration of 21st July 2015, that the cable was development and was exempted development, was not subject to referral onwards to An Bord Pleanála or of judicial review.
+The proposal to lay this 110kV underground cable, was the subject of a referral to Cork County Council ref.
+D/238/15 (and separately to Kerry County Council - ref.
+EX408).
+The Declaration of Cork County Council of 21st July 2015, that the cable was development and was exempted development, was not subject to referral onwards to An Bord Pleanála or of judicial review.
 Arising from this, it could be argued that the declaration is out of time for legal challenge.
 The referral was accompanied by screening reports for environmental impact assessment and appropriate assessment.
 A Construction Environmental Management Plan is referred to in the Cork County Council Planner's Report, and reference is made to comments of the Heritage Officer of Cork County Council in relation to appropriate assessment.
 Regard was had to the fact that the line of the route traversed the Blackwater River SAC and the Stack's to Mullagharierk Mountains, West Limerick Hills and Mount Eagle SPA.
 The route is entirely within public roads/verges.
-If it is accepted that this cable forms part of the grid connection for Glentanemacelligot and Knockacummer wind farms to the national grid, then the following comments are of relevance - particularly in relation to Article 9(1)(a)(i) of the Regulations.
+If it is accepted that this cable forms part of the grid connection for Glentanemacelligot and

+Knockacummer wind farms to the national grid, then the following comments are of relevance - particularly in relation to Article 9(1)(a)(i) of the Regulations.